CutOffFrequency/Cut-Up-Tool/README.md

 Try experimenting with different modes and see what comes out!

-If you run into any problems or have any questions, please contact me @ erikj.waters@gmail.com or facebook, thanks!
+If you run into any problems or have any questions, please contact me: erikj.waters@gmail.com or facebook, thanks!